-Step 2-Lift and secure vehicle, remove wheel(s)
+Step 3-Lift and secure vehicle, remove wheel(s)

-- Apply the parking brake and chock the rear wheels. - Put a shop towel under your driver windshield wiper.
-Don't remove it until the job is done and you've torqued your wheels properly. - Put on your gloves and eye protection. - Slightly loosen front wheel lug nuts, but do not remove. - Lift the front of the car on a flat, clean, and stable surface per manufacturer recommendations. - Secure the vehicle on two jack stands, or one if you'd like to install one side at a time. - Never leave your vehicle supported with only a floor jack.
-ALWAYS USE JACK STANDS. - Remove front wheel(s).
+- Chock the rear wheels. - Put a shop towel under your driver windshield wiper.
+Don't remove it until the job is done and you've torqued your wheels properly. - Put on your gloves and eye protection. - Using a 7/8" or 22mm socket, slightly loosen front wheel lug nuts, but do not remove. - Lift the front of the car on a flat, clean, and stable surface per manufacturer recommendations and lift points - •Secure the vehicle on two jack stands, or one if you'd like to install one side at a time.

+Never leave your vehicle supported with only a floor jack.
+ALWAYS USE JACK STANDS.

+Remove front wheel(s).

-Step 3-Detach hard line brake connection
+Step 4-Detach Brake line